RocFang/nginx-rtmp-module-wiki-ZH/Directives.md

     record_lock on;

 On FreeBSD you can use `flock` tool to check that.
-On Linux `flock` and `fcntl` are unrelated so you are left with writing simple scripts checking file lock status.
+On Linux `flock` and `fcntl` are unrelated so you are left with writing a simple script checking file lock status.
 Here's an example of such script `isunlocked.py`.

     #!/usr/bin/python